Optimization-based Sensitivity Analysis for Unmeasured Confounding using Partial Correlations: Sensitivity Model

-where $-1 < B^{l}_{U\!D} < B^u_{U\!D} < 1$, means that the correlation between $D$ and $U$, after accounting for linear effects of $X$ and $Z$, lies within the interval $[B^{l}_{U\!D}, B^u_{U\!D}]$.
-In the second case, we compare the confounding influence of $U$ to that of an observed variable or group of variables within $\xd$.
+\bt{In the second case, we compare the confounding influence of $U$ to that of an observed covariate (or group of covariates).
+To this end, we assume that the random vector $X \in \R^{p}$ can be partitioned into $\xd\in \R^{\dot{p}}$ and $\xt \in \R^{\tilde{p}}$ such that $X = (\xd,\xt)$ and $R^2_{U \sim \xd \vert \xt, Z} =0$.
+Furthermore, we restrict ourselves to comparisons with $\xd$-covariates.
+This facilitates both the derivation of the sensitivity model and the interpretation of constraints.
 For example, the bound